-Massachusetts Third Offense DUI Lawyer
+Third Offense DUI Penalties in Massachusetts

 In Massachusetts, a conviction for Drunk Driving as a Third Offense (Third Offense DUI) is a FELONY.
 The potential fines range from $1,000 to $15,000.
 The potential period for incarceration starts at a minimum mandatory 150 Days to 2 ½ Years in JAIL.
-Upon conviction for a Third Offense DUI, the Registry of Motor Vehicles (RMV) will suspend your license for 8 years.
+Upon conviction for a Third Offense DUI, the Registry of Motor Vehicles (RMV) will suspend your license for eight years.

 Prior DUI Offenses

 But the Registry is only the first stop.
-From there we take the matter before a District Court judge in the court hearing your criminal case.
+From there, we take the matter before a District Court judge in the court hearing your criminal case.
 Here the Registry needs to file a formal response to our petition for Judicial Review to account for WHY they believe your license should be suspended.
 This is our chance to turn the tables.

 Given the dramatic increase in stakes, you must hire an attorney to defend your 3rd Offense DUI case in Massachusetts.
 Attorneys James G. DeGiacomo and Sergey Mikhlin work in and around the Boston area and from Newburyport to Nantucket, from East Boston to East Hampton, defending their clients in various districts courts as well as at the Registry of Motor Vehicles.